Specialist Physiotherapist

 • Initiate evidence-based audit and projects to evaluate and improve clinical practice.
 Initiate and evaluate user involvement and where appropriate make local service changes.

-• Evidence of post graduate training within specialist area
+• Evidence of relevant specialist post graduate CPD activities

 • Experience in a relevant junior role, including the management of a range of conditions, with evidence of additional knowledge acquired through formal and informal training and supervision.